AI agent authorization is a rule problem

 Rate limiting

 Cap how many times a tool can be called in a time window.
-Prevents runaway agents from exhausting resources or making repetitive unauthorized attempts.
+Limits stop runaway agents before they exhaust resources or make repetitive unauthorized attempts.

 Example: Allow api_call, max 100 per hour per agent.